Román Fresnedo Siri

 Román Fresnedo Siri (February 4, 1903 – June 26, 1975) was a Uruguayan architect.
+He is best known for designing major civic buildings throughout South America and the United States, including the Pan American Health Organization (PAHO) headquarters in Washington, D.C., and the Palacio de la Luz in Montevideo.

 Biography

+Early life

 Román Fresnedo Siri was born in 1903 in Salto, Uruguay, a small river city about 300 miles northwest of Montevideo on the border with Argentina.
 He left behind no autobiography or significant writings, so little is known of his early life.
 He spent his primary and secondary school years a few hundred miles upriver from Salto in Asunción, Paraguay.
 In 1920, he received certification in Paraguay as a surveyor—background that surely informed the deep integration of site, landscape and building that would inform his later architectural work.
-At the age of 20, Fresnedo Siri returned to Uruguay, to its capital city of Montevideo, to pursue a degree in architecture.
+At the age of 20, Fresnedo Siri returned to Montevideo to pursue a degree in architecture.

+Education (1923-1930)

 Fresnedo Siri trained at Uruguay's University of the Republic in Montevideo between 1923 and 1930.
 The university's architecture school was then dominated by professor Joseph Paul Carré, a French architect who lived and taught in Uruguay from 1907 until his death in 1941.
 Carré had graduated in 1900 from the École des Beaux-Arts in Paris, influenced by the eclectic neo-classicism of the Paris school but also the emerging rationalist rejection of historicism and excessive ornamentation.
 Carré was not captive to any specific doctrine, in fact worrying that the new ideas could represent a stifling “new form of academism as troubling as the one that preceded it.”
 He believed that good architecture needed to combine functional imperatives with the emotion of art: “architecture, like the other arts, should adhere to the qualities of composition.
 Scale, contrasts, rhythm, proportion, the combinations of forms and volumes—all the qualities that define a work of art cannot be arbitrarily grouped; they must co-exist in intimate and harmonious relation.
 To do otherwise results in things of no artistic interest—rigid, cold, dead.”
 Fresnedo Siri seems to have absorbed a similar point of view, and throughout his career his projects evinced a keen attention to not only exterior and interior building design, but also to building systems, the site and landscape, furnishings and art.
 He was himself a multi-faceted artist, with avid interests ranging from painting, photography and music to boat and furniture design.